Our Sustainability Strategy

 (GRI 2-22)

-This structure was created to develop a global framework for sustainable excellence from which the whole company will benefit.
-At the executive level, the structure also supports the Socio-Environmental Responsibility Committee, which advises the Board of Directors on sustainability risks and opportunities.
+This structure supports a cohesive framework for sustainability across JBS operations, while enabling agility and ownership at the local level.
+At the executive level, it also supported the work of the Socio-Environmental Responsibility Committee, which advised the Board on sustainability risks and opportunities.

 Stakeholder Engagement

-Engagement and collaboration with our stakeholders will always play a key role in both our organizational and sustainability strategies.
-Our sustainability team maintains continuous dialogue with JBS stakeholders to better understand how we can contribute, actively listen to and anticipate needs, and generate positive influence beyond our company.
-As our business units determine their own goals, policies, and procedures consistent with our global sustainability strategy and in compliance with the appropriate standards for their respective countries and industries, they also engage with stakeholders locally based on legitimate relationships.
+Meaningful engagement and collaboration with our stakeholders are fundamental to both our organizational and sustainability strategies.
+Our sustainability team maintains a continuous dialogue with stakeholders to understand their needs, proactively address concerns, and generate positive impact beyond our operations.
+This engagement informs the development of goals, policies, and procedures at the business unit level, strengthening alignment with our global sustainability strategy and compliance with local standards.

 • Company and brand websites